 The minimum approval standards that must be met by all preliminary subdivision plats are set forth in Chapter 16.12, and in the dimensional and use requirements set forth in the chapter of this code that corresponds to the underlying zone.
 The community development director shall evaluate the application to determine that the proposal does, or can through the imposition of conditions of approval, meet these approval standards.
 The community development director's decision shall be issued in accordance with the requirements of Section 17.50.
 Finding: Complies with Conditions.
 This staff report contains findings and conditions of approval to assure that the applicable approval criteria are met.
 These findings are supported by substantial evidence which includes preliminary plans, a Transportation Analysis Letter, and other written documentation.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through all of the Conditions of Approval.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.